freeCodeCamp/guide/src/pages/articles/math/solving-log-equations-from-the-definition/index.md

 ---
-title: Solving Log Equations From the Definition
+title: Solving Log Equations from the Definition
 ---
-## Solving Log Equations From the Definition
+## Solving Log Equations from the Definition

 This is a stub.
 [Help our community expand it](https://github.com/freecodecamp/guides/tree/master/src/pages/articles/math/solving-log-equations-from-the-definition/index.md).